 Downloadable or cloud-based.
-Presentation software is no longer limited to downloadable desktop programs––it’s 2021 and many software options are available via your web browser.
+Presentation software is no longer limited to downloadable desktop programs–today, many software options are available via your web browser.
 Whether you want to work offline or prefer to back your presentations up on the cloud, there are multiple options.

 User-friendly.
 It can be easy to get caught up in all the creative possibilities of a software’s advanced features.
 Really, though, you need a software solution that will create professional-looking presentations and be easy for your team to use.
 Think about how tech-savvy the users are and which features will be most useful to them.